Multilingual large language models leak human stereotypes across language boundaries

 In our analysis of mBERT, we observe significant leakages of stereotypes from Hindi to English and Chinese with coefficients of $0.02$ ($p=0.009$) and $0.06$ ($p=0.00$), respectively.
 We also observe English human stereotypes manifesting in mBERT Hindi with a coefficient of $0.02$ ($p=0.048$).
 Within the mT5 model, we find two significant stereotype leakages, both of which are leakages targeting Hindi.
 Russian and Chinese human stereotypes manifest in mT5 Hindi with coefficients of $0.02$ ($p=0.047$) and $0.06$ ($p=0.00$), respectively.
 For GPT-3.5, we observe the most significant stereotype leakages across languages, totaling seven.
 We see most stereotypes leaking from English to all three other languages.
 The largest flows are from English to Chinese and Hindi, with coefficients of $0.02$ ($p=0.00$).
 Meanwhile, all languages are prone to be affected by leakages from other languages, even English.

-Overall, as presented in \autoref{fig:side4}, Hindi is the language that endures the most stereotype leakage -- it has $4$ cases of significant stereotype leakage from other languages across $3$ models.
+Moreover, among all languages, Hindi experiences the highest degree of stereotype leakage --- it has four cases of significant stereotype leakage from other languages across three MLLMs.
 Since Hindi is the only low-resource language we tested, this might explain why it absorbs stereotypes from other languages.
 Both Chinese and English languages have three leakages across the models.
-The Chinese language has $2$ leakages across the models, but in both cases, this comes from the Hindi language.
-English and Russian languages each have just $1$ significant leakage.
-The first might be explained by the fact that all models were initially trained in English.
+The Chinese language has leakages from all three other languages, while the English language has the most leakage from Hindi.
+The Russian language has two significant leakages from English and Hindi.

 Finally, we report the coefficients of effects from monolingual language models ($LM_{tgt}$) in \autoref{tab:monobert}.
 All the effects are statistically significant and are stronger than the effects from human stereotypes.
 This is not surprising because monolingual language models and multilingual language models share similar training data and model structures.